kevinyswong/kevinyswong.github.io/index.md

 We must run so our children soar.
 And we will not grow weary for we believe in the power of an awesome God, and we believe in this country's sacred promise."

-How romantic an America.
+How romantic an America!
 But oh, how so far away.

 <br>